Wilfred Bouma: International career

 Bouma was a member of the Dutch squad at the 1995 FIFA World Youth Championship.
-As of July 2008, Wilfred Bouma has played for the Netherlands 35 times, scoring twice.
+Wilfred Bouma played for the Netherlands 37 times, scoring twice.
 Bouma made his debut on 2 September 2000, in the 2–2 draw with the Republic of Ireland.
-Several steady appearances followed in the coming years, including 4 appearances at UEFA Euro 2004, whilst playing as a centre-back.
+Several steady appearances followed in the coming years, including four appearances at UEFA Euro 2004, whilst playing as a centre-back.

-Bouma was also included in the Dutch squad for UEFA Euro 2008, and he made 2 appearances, coming on as a 78th-minute substitute against France and playing the full 90 minutes against Romania.
-Bouma's only two goals at international level came within 4 months of each other, as the defender netted in the 3–2 defeat to Czech Republic in the group stage of Euro 2004.
+Bouma was also included in the Dutch squad for UEFA Euro 2008, and he made two appearances, coming on as a 78th-minute substitute against France and playing the full 90 minutes against Romania.
+After a four year absence, Bouma was recalled to the national team shortly before UEFA Euro 2012 and would make the final squad although did not play in the tournament.
+His final appearance was against Slovakia in a friendly prior to the tournament.
+Bouma's only two goals at international level came within four months of each other, as the defender netted in the 3–2 defeat to Czech Republic in the group stage of Euro 2004.
 He then went on to net the opener against Macedonia in October of the same year, in a match which ended 2–2.